ElektraInitiative/libelektra/doc/help/kdb-sget.md

 ## SYNOPSIS

-`kdb sget <key-name> <default-value>`
+`kdb sget <key name> <default-value>`

-Where `key-name` is the full path to the key and `default-value` is the value that should be printed if no value can be retrieved.
+Where `key name` is the full path to the key and `default-value` is the value that should be printed if no value can be retrieved.

 ## DESCRIPTION